Skip to main content

 Catena-X Data Ecosystem Catena-X Data Ecosystem

 The Catena-X Automotive Network e.
 V. (in the following called “Catena-X Association” or “the Association”) is responsible for standardization, certifications, and governance of the Catena-X ecosystem.
 Members can participate in committees, working groups, and expert groups to actively shape the Catena-X ecosystem.
-The Catena-X Association publishes standards with the goal of enabling interoperability, data-sovereignty, and security for all participants in the data space.
+The Catena-X Association publishes standards with the goal of enabling interoperability, data sovereignty, and security for all participants in the data space.
 The ecosystem participants must comply with the standards published by the Catena-X Association to work with the data space.
-Catena-X standards build on Gaia-X/Inter-national Data Space Association (IDSA) concepts and principles, industry standards, and best practices, among others, and extends these by automotive domain and use case-specific requirements.
-By certifying ecosystem participants and software components, the Catena-X Association ensures transparency and trust in the eco- system.
+Catena-X standards build on Gaia-X/International Data Space Association (IDSA) concepts and principles, industry standards, and best practices, among others, and extend these to the automotive domain and use case-specific requirements.
+By certifying ecosystem participants and software components, the Catena-X Association ensures transparency and trust in the ecosystem.
 A certification testifies, for example, that a software component is interoperable, data sovereign, and safe to use in the Catena-X data space.
 The Association is complemented by the development environment.
-The focus of the development environment is on the one hand on the creation of standardization candidates that can be submitted into the standardization process of the association.
-And on the other hand, the development of open-source reference implementations and other implementations for the data space.
+The focus of the development environment is on the one hand, on the creation of standardization candidates that can be submitted into the standardization process of the association.
+On the other hand, the development of open-source reference implementations and other implementations for the data space.
 In the operating environment, the various open-source and commercial services and business applications are operated by different providers.
 A detailed description of the provider roles and the associated software components can be found in Chapter Who: Roles in the Catena-X Ecosystem and Chapter What: Service Map.
 All three components jointly make up the Catena-X data ecosystem.
 In the following chapters, the roles, responsibilities, and functions of these components are described in detail.

 The Catena-X Data Ecosystem Architecture